Australian rules football in Papua New Guinea: 2010s: International Success

 Papua New Guinea won the 2017 International Cup in Melbourne.

 In 2017 Hewago Oea represented Queensland U18 (he was later selected in the AFL Draft Academy), followed in Queensland representative football by 2018 by Jason Logi, Rex Peregua and Joe Yamog represented Queensland U16, followed by Glen Saniong and Benedict Baro in 2019.

 In 2019, PNG fielded a club team known as the Muruks, in the Asian Australian Football Championships for the first time, which they won defeating a large number of sides featuring experienced expatriate Australian players.

+In October 2022, the Australian government announced its commitment to a support package for the sport in Papua New Guinea.

+In 2023 Papua New Guinea sent its male and female national talent academies to Queensland for a series of test matches in Brisbane and the Gold Coast against Nauru's national teams and local sides.
+PNG went down to Nauru in both international matches with the Nauru men's winning in the final minute of the game 5.8(38) to 5.7(27), in the women's match, a PNG shot at goal after the siren fell short resulting in Nauru holding on 3.9(27) to PNG's 3.4(22).

+The senior men's team won the 2024 Pacific Cup at Maroochydore, Queensland after the International Cup was cancelled.

 National Teams

 PNG's national team is the Mosquitoes.

 They debuted in 1973 at Under 17 level against Australia but have not played Australia since.

 In 1976, PNG defeated Nauru by 129 points in front of a crowd of over 10,000 at Sir Hubert Murray Stadium.

 The team were international champions when they won the 2008 Australian Football International Cup.

 The team has also tasted success in the past with a gold medal in the Arafura Games and silver at both 2002 and 2005 International Cups.

 The national women's team is known as the Karakums.
 They have competed in Australian provincial championships and the International Cup.